neogranzeon/personal_script/README.md

 ## Requirements:

-* If the meaning I described before makes any sense to you, then you know what you need
+* If you known the meaning above, then you know what you need
 * Any issues submit here

 ## Contact